JetBrains/teamcity-documentation/topics/user-group.md

 [//]: # (title: User Group)
 [//]: # (auxiliary-id: User Group)

-To help you manage user accounts more efficiently, TeamCity provides User Groups configured using the __Adminstration | Groups__ page.
+To help you manage user accounts more efficiently, TeamCity provides User Groups configured using the __Administration | Groups__ page.

 Here you can add, delete, edit groups, view parent groups, roles and all users belonging to the group.